-SEO is so much more and surely once you start actually digging deep into the field you’ll discover a whole lot more to it.
-There are actually quite a lot of tips and secrets that you might have never even heard about yet and that might slip your attention even after you do deep research on the web.
+SEO is so much more and surely once you start actually digging deep into the field you’ll discover there’s a whole lot more to it.
+There are actually quite a lot of tips and secrets that you probably haven’t heard about yet and that might slip your attention even after you do thorough research on the web.

-There’s a lot to pay attention to and if failing to do that might end up critical for your rankings.
+There’s a lot to pay attention to and failing to do that might end up being critical for your rankings.

-Let’s talk about some secret SEO tricks your website can benefit from greatly:
+Let’s talk about the top 10 SEO secrets your website can greatly benefit from:

 Google is complicated and hard to please.
 There an example — it’s got a list of 200 ranking factors to pay attention to when it comes to your website ranking.
 And then there’s also the fact that they constantly change the algorithms and update them, hence keeping track becomes very very difficult.

-Luckily enough for you, though, one sure thing is known – the exact shortlist of the three most vital ranking factors of Google.
-And if you know them – you know what to pay attention to in the first place.
+Luckily for you, though, one thing is sure — the exact shortlist of the three most vital ranking factors of Google.
+And if you know them, you know what to pay attention to most.

-Ok, ready to hear the names of the top ranking factors?
-There you go – links, content and Rankbrain those are.
+Ok, ready to hear the names of the three top ranking factors?
+It’s links, content, and Rankbrain.

-Well, for the links and content it’s more or less understandable as to what those are and we’ll still discuss them later on in the article.
+Well, it’s more or less understandable what links and content are referring to and we’ll discuss them later on in the article.

 But things are not that obvious with Rankbrain.
 Rankbrain, to put it in simple terms, is the machine-learning artificial intelligence way Google uses to decide on the pages that correspond to the query the best.